-10. Always try to go first thing in the morning
+10. Always try to go early in the morning

 It is also a good way to avoid the central hours of the day, when the sun is not yet too high and strong and the visit is more bearable.
 Try to visit the Colosseum first (it is usually the first thing to fill up) and then visit the Roman Forum.

-Once you have finished spending the morning there, you will have the rest of the day clear to sit down for lunch on a terrace and recharge your batteries to continue walking around Rome in the afternoon.
+Once you finish spending the morning there, you will have the rest of the day clear to sit and have lunch on a terrace and recharge your batteries to continue walking around Rome in the afternoon.

 By the way, if you are one of those who go to the Colosseum on the spur of the moment and without tickets, the ticket office of the Roman Forum usually has less queue than the amphitheater (and the rates, prices and tickets are the same in both places).